VithikShah/CoronaGo-API/README.md

-# PayBlocks - Data Storage and smart payments using Blockchain
+# CoronaGo - Flask API
 - Step 1: Training the model
 For this you will need to add face data to the cognitive services .
 You will need to change the end point and the provided key the in code to run it on your systems ./ a.First run the file add_student.py , and add the details .
 Pictures will be clicked during this time ./